 I. Abstract

 This study investigated the relationship between post-fire vegetation regrowth and flooding in Arizona within the Lower Colorado River Basin.
-Extensive studies have been conducted on post-burnout rainfall-runoff relationships or post-burnout vegetation regeneration, but few establish a relationship between both processes.
+Extensive studies have been conducted on post-burnout rainfall-runoff relationships or post-burnout vegetation response, but few establish a relationship between both processes.
 In this study, MODIS-NDVI Earth Observations were first used to record vegetation regrowth following historical wildfire events.
 Next, historical flood events were identified in the NOAA PERSIANN precipitation Climate Data Records to establish return intervals associated with increased post-wildfire flooding hazards.
 The relationships between recurrence intervals, time since the fire, and vegetation regrowth were then used to identify watershed recovery and supplement the post-fire warning systems of local management.
 By utilizing remotely-sensed vegetation and precipitation data in a study area with limited in situ data, this analysis developed an additional long-term predictive tool for managing future post-fire hazards.

 Keywords